 Rannoch Station on a busy weekend.
-A Glasgow bound ScotRail service train has just arrived from Fort William and a special steam charter train waits for clearance to resume its journey north.
-Rannoch Station shows the classic ‘Swiss Cottage’ architectural style of all the original North British West Highland Line.
-It is a remote place, with a very small local population, connected by a narrow single track road to the nearest town of Pitlochry 40 miles to the east.
+A Glasgow-bound ScotRail train has just arrived from Fort William and a special steam charter waits for clearance to resume its journey north.
+The station shows the classic ‘Swiss Cottage’ architectural style of the original North British West Highland Line.
+It is a remote place, with a very small local population, connected by a narrow single-track road to the nearest town of Pitlochry, 40 miles to the east.
 Rannoch Station Tearoom is a very welcome refuge for walkers and passengers have been known to phone ahead to have refreshments delivered to the train when no onboard catering was available.
 The Moor of Rannoch hotel is adjacent to the station.

-Rannoch Station is a very interesting location, located half way on the railway’s route across Rannoch Moor, it is an unusually isolated/remote station, albeit not quite as remote as the next station north, Corrour, which is not even favoured with a public access road.
-The line crosses remote country, the remotest by far in Britain, and a landscape which is hazardous and arduous to access, even dangerous.
+Rannoch Station is located half-way on the railway’s route across Rannoch Moor.
+It is an unusually isolated/remote station, albeit not quite as remote as the next station north, Corrour, which is not even favoured with a public access road.
+The line crosses remote country and a landscape which is hazardous and arduous to access, even dangerous.
 Viewing the images on this site will illustrate just how remote the line is.

-The Steel lattice viaduct is typical of the structure of almost all the viaducts on the West Highland line between Helensburgh and Fort William.
+The steel lattice viaduct is typical of the structure of almost all the viaducts on the West Highland line between Helensburgh and Fort William.
 Most are built on curves to simplify the task of constructing the original railway.
-The lattice steel girder construction was also chosen to reduce costs.
-They are of relatively light construction and this, combined with the curve makes it necessary to restrict the crossing speed for heavy locomotives such as the class 67 (EWS colours maroon and yellow).
-The Green Class 73 locomotive is a recent introduction associated with the Caledonian Sleeper service now being operated by Serco, whereas the service was previously operated by the ScotRail Franchise Company.
-The current rolling stock is made up of Mk 2 and Mk 3 carriages and will shortly be replaced with Mk 5 carriages manufactured by CAF in Spain.
+The construction was also chosen to reduce costs.
+They are relatively light and this, combined with the curve, makes it necessary to restrict the crossing speed for heavy locomotives.

 The Rannoch Viaduct is one of the most photographed locations on the West Highland Line since it is easy to access, although a long drive or rail journey is required.
-Other sections of the line require plenty of effort and sufficient navigation skills.
 The ground is uncompromisingly challenging with soft bog, sink holes, deep creeks and many small and dangerous pools.
-In this video a special charter, the LNER, K4 steam locomotive, named ‘The Great Marquis’ is seen leaving Rannoch Station and crossing the viaduct towards Corrour, after a ScotRail service train.
+In this video a special charter, the LNER, K4 steam locomotive, ‘The Great Marquis’, is seen leaving Rannoch Station and crossing the viaduct towards Corrour.

 Alumina is presently the only freight traffic on the West Highland Line and its future is uncertain.
-The alumina is shipped from Ireland*, landed at Blythe dock in Northumbria, and transported by rail to the smelter in Fort William. *(The bauxite required to create alumina is shipped from South America to Ireland where the bauxite is processed to produce the alumina.)
+The alumina is shipped from Ireland*, landed at Blyth dock in Northumbria, and transported by rail to the smelter in Fort William. *(The bauxite required to create alumina is shipped from South America to Ireland where the bauxite is processed to produce the alumina.)